9 Best Succulents for Your Office

 Hoya kerrii is a low-maintenance plant, needing only well-draining soil and infrequent water.
 It does well in low-light conditions.
 Repotting often is not necessary, as the Sweetheart Plant actually blooms more frequently when it is slightly root bound.
 Propagation can be accomplished easily through cuttings.

-Although Sansiveria canaliculate does well in low-light environments, it does prefer partial sun and more light will bring out the plant’s vibrant colors.
+Although Sansiveria cylindrica does well in low-light environments, it does prefer partial sun and more light will help the leaves grow tall and strong.
 Like most succulents, standing water must be avoided at all costs, so well-draining soil is essential.

 If you would prefer a pricklier office plant, Parodia schumanniana has you covered.
 This low-light loving cactus can grow up to six feet in height and a foot in diameter under the right conditions.
 Luckily, it’s a slow growing plant, so you won’t need to repot often.
 Its bristle-like spines start out as yellow and turn to brown or gray as the plant ages.
 In summer, bright yellow flowers may appear.